-Course Code ECE478-18
+Course Code ECE478-19

 Course Title Broadband Communication

 Type of course OE

 LTP 300

 Credits 3

 Course prerequisites Knowledge of Analog and Digital Communication.

-Course objectives (CO) Study the principles and features of varial alternatives for realizing high speed consystems.
-Analyze and identify the suitability broadband system from the available depending on the geographical location density.
+Course objectives (CO) Study the principles and features of various possible alternatives for realizing high speed communication systems.
+Analyze and identify the suitability of a specific broadband system from the available alternatives depending on the geographical location, subscriber density.